shikiSenpai/device_oneplus_karen/README.md

-Device tree for the OnePlus Nord 2 5G (denniz)
+Device tree for the OnePlus Nord 2 5G (karen)
 =================================================

-The OnePlus Nord 2 5G Codename is denniz
+The OnePlus Nord 2 5G Codename is karen

 | Basic                   | Spec Sheet                                                                                                                     |
 | -----------------------:|:------------------------------------------------------------------------------------------------------------------------------ |